MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-release-date-may-be-pushed-back-again.md

 Earlier this year, RobTop confirmed that he expected to get Geometry Dash 2.2 out by August 31, as that's when [Google said they would remove Geometry Dash from their stores](/posts/geometry-dash-removed-from-google-play-store-following-security-concerns/).
 However, it is nearly August and there is still no news on if RobTop will meet this deadline Google set for him.

-Google eventually removed Geometry Dash from their stores before August due to security concerns.
+Google ended up removing Geometry Dash from their stores before August due to security concerns.
 This also happened right before [Geometry Dash's latest exploit](/posts/geometry-dash-exploit-puts-all-levels-and-you-at-risk/) was leaked.

+Because Geometry Dash is already removed from the Google Play Store, it is likely that RobTop no longer sees a reason to release Geometry Dash before August 31, as he originally said he would.

+RobTop doesn't give exact release dates, but this is the third time his release period has been pushed back.